jqhoogland/rationalia-starter/LW/Concepts/Computing Overhang.md

 **Computing overhang** refers to a situation where new algorithms can exploit existing computing power far more efficiently than before.
 This can happen if previously used algorithms have been suboptimal.

-In the context of [[Artificial General Intelligence|Artificial General Intelligence]], this signifies a situation where it becomes possible to create AGIs that can be run using only a small fraction of the easily available hardware resources.
-This could lead to an [intelligence explosion](https://www.lesswrong.com/tag/intelligence-explosion), or to a massive increase in the number of AGIs, as they could be easily copied to run on countless computers.
+In the context of [[Artificial General Intelligence]], this signifies a situation where it becomes possible to create AGIs that can be run using only a small fraction of the easily available hardware resources.
+This could lead to an [[Intelligence Explosion|intelligence explosion]], or to a massive increase in the number of AGIs, as they could be easily copied to run on countless computers.
 This could make AGIs much more powerful than before, and present an [[Existential Risk|existential risk]].

 Examples
 --------